Welcome to today's edition of the Rush 24-7 podcast.

 We put together a montage.

-It was a chance to see Rush.
+It was a chance to see Rush gush.

 I am literally in awe of the creativity of the brains behind the program.

-The Conservative Heritage Foundation hosted a forum on the hit Fox TV show 24 for the show's fans in the conservative power structure.
+The Conservative Heritage Foundation hosted a forum on the Hit Fox TV show 24 for the show's fans in the conservative power structure.

 Vice President's a huge fan.